codac-team/codac/doc/source/theory.rst

 A tube :math:`[\mathbf{x}](\cdot)` is defined as an envelope enclosing an uncertain trajectory :math:`\mathbf{x}(\cdot):\mathbb{R}\rightarrow\mathbb{R}^{n}`.
-It is built as an interval of two trajectories :math:`[\mathbf{x}^{-}(\cdot),\mathbf{x}^{+}(\cdot)]` such that :math:`\forall t,~\mathbf{x}^{-}(t)\leqslant\mathbf{x}^{+}(t)`.
+It is built as an interval of two functions :math:`[\mathbf{x}^{-}(\cdot),\mathbf{x}^{+}(\cdot)]` such that :math:`\forall t,~\mathbf{x}^{-}(t)\leqslant\mathbf{x}^{+}(t)`.
 A trajectory :math:`\mathbf{x}(\cdot)` belongs to the tube :math:`[\mathbf{x}](\cdot)` if :math:`\forall t,\mathbf{~x}(t)\in[\mathbf{x}](t)`.